General Conditions of Occupancy

 - Residents are issued a college I.D. which also serves as their front door key.
-There is a $10 charge to replace a lost college I.D.
-It is the student’s responsibility to have their I.D. properly encoded by the Residence Life Office (College Association, Campus Center).
+There is a $15 charge to replace a lost college I.D.

 - Each student room is equipped with a telephone jack.
 Residents who wish may arrange for off-campus telephone service through the Procurement Office in French Hall.